 How Senior Living is Different Than a “Nursing Home”

-Independent Living is perfect for seniors who are ready to be free of home ownership and responsibilities like yard work and household maintenance and repairs.
+Independent Living is perfect for older adults who are ready to be free of home ownership and responsibilities like yard work and household maintenance and repairs.
 These communities are best suited for older adults who are active, healthy, and desire a socially engaging retirement lifestyle.
 The comfortable home-like atmosphere of independent living helps seniors feel safe, while offering amenities like wellness programs, chef-prepared meals, cultural events, and more.

 Transitioning from Independent Living to Assisted Living